 • Long lasting engaging content

-• Verified “whitelisted” traffic (in other words, traffic created by real humans, not bots).
+• Verified "whitelisted" traffic (in other words, traffic created by real humans, not by robots).

 Mediavine blog ad network payments

-Mediavine pays under NET 65 terms , which means they pay 65 days after the end of the month in which your blog ad revenue was generated.
-Payments are made on the 5th of the month, unless that day falls on a weekend, in which case payment will be made on the nearest working day.
+Mediavine pays under NET 65 terms This means they pay 65 days after the end of the month in which your blog's advertising revenue was generated.
+Payments are made on the 5th of the month, unless that day falls on a weekend, in which case payment will be made on the next business day.

 Mediavine offers several payment methods, including: